-The following information is available on the Management Company's website: www.nnip.com:
+The following information is available on the Management Company's website: https://am.gs.com:

-- a. a photocopy of the authorisation of the Management Company; - b. the articles of association of the Management Company; - c. the articles of association of the Depositary; - d. extracts from the Trade Register in respect of the Management Company, the Company, and the Depositary; - e. the annual accounts and the management report of the Management Company and the Company (including the Sub-Funds), including the accompanying independent auditor's statements; - f. the semi-annual accounts of the Management Company and the Company (including the Sub-Funds); - g. a photocopy of the Depositary Agreement; - a photocopy of an auditor's statements that the Management Company and the depositary meet the requirements on own funds; - i. on a monthly basis, the monthly overview of (i) the value of the investments of the separate Sub-Funds, (ii) the composition of the investments; (iii) the total number of Shares issued and outstanding per Sub-Fund and Share Class and (iv) the most recent Net Asset Value of the Shares of each Share Class and the date as of which this has been determined: - j. the Prospectus, the supplements thereto and the Key Investor Information Documents; - a proposal to amend the terms and conditions applicable to the Company or a Sub-Fund and any deviation therefrom if the amendment deviates from the published proposal; - I. the convocation to a meeting of shareholders.
+- a. a photocopy of the authorisation of the Management Company; - b. the articles of association of the Management Company; - c. the articles of association of the Depositary; - d. extracts from the Trade Register in respect of the Management Company, the Company, and the Depositary; - the annual accounts and the management report of the Management Company and the Company (including the Sub-Funds), including the accompanying independent auditor's statements; - the semi-annual accounts of the Management Company and the Company (including the Sub-Funds); - g. a photocopy of the Depositary Agreement; - h. a photocopy of an auditor's statements that the Management Company and the depositary meet the requirements on own funds; - on a monthly basis, the monthly overview of (i) the value of the investments of the separate Sub-Funds, (ii) the composition of the investments; (iii) the total number of Class and (iv) the most recent Net Asset Value of the Shares of each Share Class and the date as of which this has been determined;

+- the Prospectus, the supplements thereto and the Key Information Documents; - a proposal to amend the terms and conditions applicable to the Company or a Sub-Fund and any deviation therefrom if the amendment deviates from the published proposal; - I. the convocation to a meeting of shareholders.